To impact humanity, you need some special skills. Let’s dive into the 17 Elon Musk learning strategy keys and uncover what sets him apart.

 I think most people can learn a lot more than they think they can.
 They sell themselves short without trying.”

-#11 Memory and visualization
+#11 Boost your memory and visualization skills

 “It seems as though the part of the brain that’s usually reserved for visual processing – the part that is used to process images coming in from my eyes – gets taken over by internal thought processes…I can’t do this as much now because there are so many things demanding my attention but, as a kid, it happened a lot.
 That large part of your brain that’s used to handle incoming images gets used for internal thinking.”